usdot-jpo-ode/wzdx/README.md

 |     Kentucky Department of Transportation     |     Uber      |
 |     iCone     |     Embark      |

-## How do can I participate?
+## How can I participate?
-The first phase of this project is focused on specification implementation and therefore steps to collaborate are geared more towards IOOs.
-Support for other data producers and the third party data users will continue to develop in the subsequent phases of this effort.
+USDOT welcomes feedback and comments on the v1.1 specification.
+Comments can be made by making an Github Issue, while suggested changes can be made using a pull request.

+[v1.1](https://github.com/usdot-jpo-ode/jpo-wzdx/blob/master/full-spec/full-spec.md) is now available for IOOs to stand up data feeds.
+Once these data feeds are available, OEMs, navigation applications, and others can use the data.
+Below are steps for IOOs to get started.

 1. Continue reading about the [Purpose and Scope](#purpose-and-scope)
 2. Learn about using GitHub as a [tool for collaboration and support](https://github.com/usdot-jpo-ode/jpo-wzdx/blob/master/create-feed/README.md#collaborate-via-github).